bbauska/JS-Basics-Unlock/README.md

 <p>Lastly we acknowledge our entire team at Programming Hub, whose
-relentless pursuit of excellence and dedication to enriching the learning experience have brought this endeavor to fruition, we envisage that \"Basics Of JavaScript: Unlock the Power Of Web Programming • Will spark your curiosity, bolster your learning, and equip you With the competencies necessary to navigate the vast landscape Of JavaScript programming, May your voyage through the world Of JavaScript be marked by discovery, growth, and the exhilara• tion Of unlocking the vast potential this language holds.</p>
+relentless pursuit of excellence and dedication to enriching the learning experience have brought this endeavor to fruition, we envisage that "Basics Of JavaScript: Unlock the Power Of Web Programming • Will spark your curiosity, bolster your learning, and equip you with the competencies necessary to navigate the vast landscape of JavaScript programming, May your voyage through the world of JavaScript be marked by discovery, growth, and the exhilaration of unlocking the vast potential this language holds.</p>

 <p>Happy ccd_ing and may you harness the full power Of JavaScript in your